filmaj/arc-plugin-s3-image-bucket/README.md

    your bucket, any Lambda triggers and their behaviours.
 See the [Usage](#usage) section for details.
 4. If you defined any Lambda triggers, run `arc create` to generate the source directories for the Lambda triggers.
+These will be created under `src/image-bucket`.
+Lambda triggers will have ImageMagick binaries installed thanks to a [publicly available Lambda Layer][im-layer].
+If you intend to use ImageMagick, it is recommended to bump the memory allocated to the Lambda trigger by customizing the `config.arc` file inside the Lambda trigger source directory.
 5. Edit each trigger Lambda's `index.js` file, just as you would any classic arc `@http`, `@events`, etc. function.
 6. Run locally via `arc sandbox`, or deploy to AWS with `arc deploy`.